Throwback Edit Version: I edited this in October 2024, checked the links and converted it to the new WordPress blocks format.

 Matt’s Classic Cameras

-For my test roll I was so excited that I barely thought about what I was doing, almost lomography style.
+For my test roll, I was so excited that I barely thought about what I was doing, almost lomography style.
 Then I settled down a bit.

 It is a zoned camera with 3 zones, which you can see at the side of the lens.
 Here is the best bit for me and what makes it a fantastic street camera…when you close the lens cover the zone button automatically resets the middle setting.
 Fantastic and very thoughtful.
 How many times have I written that I forgot to set the zone?
 Loads!
-With this camera it always resets to the most commonly used setting.
-Though only having 3 settings does mean the depth of field is quite large.
+With this camera, it always resets to the most commonly used setting.
+However only having 3 settings does mean the depth of field is quite large.

 Here are my test shots with the camera.

 Can you see the notepad?
 I tried to take a photo with details of the camera and film I was using.
-Obviously that didn’t work so from now on I will take a selfie in a mirror to remind me of the camera….or just test fewer cameras at once.
-I took the picture of the shop to remind me to try Britains’s best pork pies.
+Obviously, that didn’t work so from now on I will take a selfie in a mirror to remind me of the camera….or just test fewer cameras at once.
+I took the picture of the shop to remind me to try Britain’s best pork pies.
 I love pies and that is a bold claim.

 Keep or sell: I set out to buy this camera, but I found I wasn’t using it much so I sold it.

-2 thoughts on “Olympus XA2
+2 thoughts on “Olympus XA2”

 Comments are closed.